-- o Give the Chief Judge the Judges', Ballot Counters' and Timers' Packets. - Give the SAA the timing devices and timing cards, plus drawing order system and form (if you have delegated that duty). - Make sure you work with the CJ and SAA to define the speaking area before the contestants' and judges' briefing take place.
+- Give the Chief Judge the Judges', Ballot Counters' and Timers' Packets. - o Give the SAA the timing devices and timing cards, plus the system for determining speaking order and form (if you have delegated that duty).

+Make sure you work with the CJ and SAA to define the speaking area before the contestants' and judges' briefing take place.